SonarSource/sonar-developer-toolset/README.md

     * Moreover in this case any additional encoding routines in Connector are useless, so were removed.

+If the change concerns a documentation-only change, then prefix it with "DOC ".

 ## The (Almost) Unbreakable Build